mindlab-snu/mindlab-snu.github.io/photo.md

 <img src="https://raw.githubusercontent.com/mindlab-skku/mindlab-skku.github.io/master/img/group_photo.jpg" width="820" align="center"/>
 **The first M.IN.D Lab group photo, in front of Samsung Library.**<br/>
-Thanks to Karel Setnička from Czech Republic, the first foreign visiting student to M.IN.D lab, for the preparation of the photo shoot!
+Thanks to Karel Setnička from Czech Republic, the first foreign student to M.IN.D lab, for the preparation of the photo shoot!